linju-podcast/website/src/content/podcast/en/podcast-16.md

 ---
-title: 'EP 16 Review and recommendation of English learning tool'
+title: 'EP 16 Review and recommendation of English learning tools'
 tags: ['englishLearnings']
 description: We evaluated several English learning tools based on aesthetics, functionality, and ease of use, and discussed the importance of these tools for learning English
 date: 2024-05-30